 Did you know that electronic waste is fastest growing waste stream globally?

 The EPA estimates that only 15 to 20 percent of e-waste is recycled, the rest of these electronics go directly into landfills, incinerators and are illegally exported to developing countries.
-This is dangerous because most electronic components possess extremely toxic elements, including lead, beryllium, polyvinyl chloride and mercury.
+This is dangerous because many electronic components possess extremely toxic elements, including lead, beryllium, mercury, arsenic, nickel and cadmium.

-For general information, this article contains most of the basics:
+For general information, this article contains most of the basics about the importance of recycling your electronics:

 Family Handyman: 10 Things You Should Know About Recycling Electronics.
 (PDF as of 11/18/2021)